nexovec/superset/DEPLOYMENT.md

 DO NOT delete the db service in the compose file, as it contains the example database.

+Set `MAPBOX_API_KEY` in `.env` which you can generate on [this site](https://account.mapbox.com/access-tokens/), but it requires credit card details, ask your supervisor.

 # Český transkript

 # Instrukce pro instalaci